-Companies will also provide to the Department of Health and Ageing reports on sales data and product composition to enable on-going monitoring of progress towards the commitments and reporting of the actual amount (tonnes) of salt and saturated fat and removed from the Australian food supply each year.
+Companies will also provide to the Department of Health reports on sales data and product composition to enable on-going monitoring of progress towards the commitments and reporting of the actual amount (tonnes) of salt and saturated fat and removed from the Australian food supply each year.

 1 Retail World, 2009